Am I eligible for a housing allocation or help if I am homeless?

 Contents:

-To get help if you are homeless or to go on to the council housing register, you must be eligible.
-The law defines who is and is not eligible, in terms of immigration status and habitual residence.
-The law is different for people from within the European Economic Area (EEA) and the UK and those from elsewhere.
+To get help if you are homeless or to go on your local council’s/the Housing Executive’s housing register, you must be eligible.
+In Scotland, the law defines who is and is not eligible, in terms of immigration status and in Northern Ireland in terms of immigration status and habitual residence.
+The law is different for people from the UK, those who have applied to the EU Settlement Scheme and those from elsewhere.

 British and Irish citizens and their family members

-If you are a British citizen, you have the ‘right of abode’ which means you are free from immigration control and you are eligible for housing and homeless assistance without any restrictions.
-If you are an Irish citizen you are also eligible for housing and homelessness assistance without restrictions because you do not need leave to enter or remain in the UK even if you enter after 31 December 2020.
+If you are a British citizen, you have the ‘right of abode’ which means you are free from immigration control and in Scotland, you are eligible for housing and homeless assistance without any restrictions and in Northern Ireland provided you are habitually resident.
+The same rules apply if you are an Irish citizen because you do not need leave to enter or remain in the UK even if you entered after 31 December 2020.

 If you are the partner of a British or Irish citizen your own eligibility depends on the type of leave you have (see people with indefinite leave and people with limited leave) and the type of help you apply for.
 If you want to join the council waiting list but you aren’t eligible your partner can make the application, but only their name can go on the tenancy agreement.
 If you want to apply as homeless you may only have the right to an offer of a private tenancy but these rules are complex, and you may want to seek advice.

-But if you are the family member of a British or Irish citizen who was born in Northern Ireland you may have the right to a council tenancy and full help if you are homeless.
+But if you have applied to the EU Settlement Scheme because you are the family member of a British or Irish citizen who was born in Northern Ireland you may have the right to apply for a social housing tenancy from your local council’s/the Housing Executive’s allocation scheme and to receive help if you are homeless.

 European (EEA) nationals